Mean Time Between Failure

 - Corrective action taken

-For example, if your packaging machine jams and production comes to a halt, this would be considered a failure event.
-If it squeaks but keeps running properly, then it would not.
-The squeak may be symptomatic of a potential failure—but you’re only including actual failures in MTBF.
+For example, if your packaging machine jams and production comes to a halt, that is a failure event.
+If it squeaks but keeps running properly, it is not.
+The squeak may be symptomatic of a potential failure, but only actual failures are included in MTBF.

 The key to tracking failures effectively is to keep it simple enough that people actually do it, but detailed enough to be useful later.

-2. Sum Total Operational Hours
+Step 2: Sum Total Operational Hours

 - Scheduled maintenance windows